Jayson Tatum NBA Playoffs Player Props: Celtics vs. 76ers

-The Boston Celtics, Jayson Tatum included, hit the court versus the Philadelphia 76ers at 7:30 PM ET on Monday in the 2023 NBA Playoffs.
+The Boston Celtics, Jayson Tatum included, will be in action at 8:00 PM on Wednesday against the Philadelphia 76ers in the 2023 NBA Playoffs.

-Below we will dive into Tatum's stats and trends, helping you make good picks on prop bets.
+In this article we will dive into Tatum's prop bets, using stats to help you make good predictions.

 Jayson Tatum Prop Bets vs. the 76ers